Friday, November 29, 2024

 In other words, it's just a spectacular issue from start to finish.
 I've loved the Transformers for a long time, and it's really wonderful to see them treated so well.

 The issue begins in the city of Tharsis on Mars, not exactly where I expected us to be given how we ended last issue.
-The Farmer (i.e., the Cowboy from the first series) is looking for someone named "the Dream Master."
+The Marshal is looking for someone named "the Dream Master."
 He shakes down someone to get the Dream Master's location and then finds a strung-out Cross lying between some garbage bags in a back alley.

-Elsewhere, Burga is discussing the election with her advisor and notes that Jenner's Giant Cartoon Doomsday Clock is timed to when Mars will announce the results of its presidential race.
-She laments that a Trumpian figure who "represents the worst of humanity — tribalism, fear-mongering, greed —" is going to win because she hasn't delivered Jenner's head on a platter.
+Elsewhere, Burga is discussing the election with her advisor, Jared, and notes that Jenner's Giant Cartoon Doomsday Clock is timed to when Mars will announce the results of its presidential race.
+She laments that Councilman Cyrus — a Trumpian figure who "represents the worst of humanity - tribalism, fear-mongering, greed" — is going to win because she hasn't delivered Jenner's head on a platter.
 We learn Jenner is after something that is "safely secured inside a top secret Marine base in the heart of the Venusian wasteland."
 She comments that, so long as she doesn't get a call that the "something" is no longer "safely secured," they have an election to win.
 Then, the phone rings.

-At the Venus hypergate, Cross, the Farmer, and White Light are waiting at a traffic jam after some of the hypergate's anchors failed, which means the gate is susceptible to drift and can fry anyone in its path.
+At the Venus hypergate, Cross, the Marshal, and White Light are waiting at a traffic jam after some of the hypergate's anchors failed, which means the gate is susceptible to drift.
 Their hope is to find Ian's tracker so they can get a read on Jenner's trail.
-The Farmer hands Cross some food, and she reacts violently.
-The Farmer looks upset, and White Light hilariously writes, "He tried to make something nice!!" on a white board, prompting Cross to tell him that she loves it.
+The Marshal hands Cross some food, and she reacts violently.
+The Marshal looks upset, and White Light hilariously writes, "He tried to make something nice!!" on a white board, prompting Cross to tell him that she loves it.
 It's an adorable moment in a series with few of them.
-Of course, the joy ends instantly when the Farmer asks Cross if she wants seconds and she realizes that a second sample exists.
+Of course, the joy ends instantly when the Marshal asks Cross if she wants seconds and she realizes that a second sample exists (despite Burga telling her that she destroyed it in vol. 2, issue #6).

 (Cross makes this realization when she remembers that Djinn told her in issue #1 that Ian wanted to wipe his mind for a "second reason."
-Cross (and I) initially thought she meant Sadie, but, as we see below, Cross realizes that it's because Ian knew where the second bomb was.)
+Cross (and I) initially thought she meant Sadie (the daughter, not the dog), but, as we see below, Cross realizes that it's because Ian knew where the second bomb was.)

 On Venus, Jenner and his team have broken into the facility Burga mentioned.
 Ghost is taking on the troops outside while Alice is hacking into the system and Molly, Jenner, and Ian are making their way through the facility.
 A dying guard begs Ian to save him and Ian hesitates, only for Jenner to smash his face dramatically, asking Ian who's really innocent.
 (When I saw graphically, I mean graphically.
 Like, his foot moves in the viscera.)
 A guard pumps Jenner's back full of lead, which he somehow expels from his body before killing the guard via electrocution.
 Continuing his tirade, Jenner notes that most people are looking for a better world but are "unwilling to sacrifice even the most modest of comforts to achieve it," which I guess means no one is innocent in Jenner's eyes.